richlamdev/vim-cheatsheet/README.md

     # commands to use Quickfix list
     :cw[indow]                          - open the quickfix window if it's not empty :cope[n]                            - open quickfix window
-    :ccl[ose]                           - close quifxix window
+    :ccl[ose]                           - close quickfix window
     :cn[ext], :cp[rev]                  - jump to next/previous error
-    :cc {n}                             - jump to the {n} line in the quickfix window :cnf[ile], :cpf[file]               - jump to first error in the next/previous file :cab[ove], :cbe[ow]                 - jump to the error above/below the current line :col[der], :cnew[er]                - go to the older/newer quickfix list
+    :cc {n}                             - jump to quickfix entry {n}
+    :cnf[ile], :cpf[file]               - jump to first error in the next/previous file
+    :cab[ove], :cbe[ow]                 - jump to the error above/below the current line
+    :col[der], :cnew[er]                - go to the older/newer quickfix list
     :chi[story]                         - Show the list of quickfix lists :cfir[st], :cla[st]                 - go to first/last location
-    :colder, :cnewer                    - go to older/newer quickfix list :cdo {cmd}                          - execute {cmd} in each valid entry in the quickfix list :cdo %s/old/new/gc | update         - replace "old" with "new" in each entry in the quickfix list and save :cfdo {cmd}                         - execute {cmd} in each file in the quickfix list :cfdo %s/old/new/gc | update        - replace "old" with "new" in each file in the quickfix list and save
+    :cdo {cmd}                          - execute {cmd} in each valid entry in the quickfix list :cdo %s/old/new/gc | update         - replace "old" with "new" in each entry in the quickfix list and save :cfdo {cmd}                         - execute {cmd} in each file in the quickfix list :cfdo %s/old/new/gc | update        - replace "old" with "new" in each file in the quickfix list and save

-### Go to variable definition
+### Go to symbol / word under cursor

-    *                                   - search for the exact word under the cursor g*                                  - same as *, but allows for partial matches
+    *                                   - search for the exact word under the cursor g*                                  - search for partial matches of word under cursor
-    #                                   - search for the exact word under the cursor, reverse direction
+    #                                   - search for the exact word under the cursor (reverse)
-    g#                                  - same as #, but allows for partial matches, reverse direction gd                                  - go to local variable
-    gD                                  - go to global variable definition
+    g#                                  - search for partial matches of word under cursor (reverse) gd                                  - go to local declaration of identifier under cursor gD                                  - go to global declaration of identifier under cursor

 ### Tags